 Penalty Avoidance: Mitigating the Mandatory Fine Risk in Korean Income Tax Audits

-19% withholding tax on foreign income is automatically assessed when global income declaration is not properly filed with the National Tax Service (NTS).
+Heavy penalty surcharges on foreign and domestic income are automatically assessed when a global income declaration is not properly filed with the National Tax Service (NTS).

 Failure to accurately report global income creates a significant risk of severe financial penalties and legal complications during an NTS audit.